 Bad UX design, on the other hand, can make using a product an awful experience.
-In this article, we will take a look at some examples of good and bad UX design, and learn how to improve our own skills in this important area.
+In this article, we will take a look at some examples of good and bad UX design, see how we can make more informed decisions if we choose to hire ux designers and learn how to improve our own skills in this important area.

 Table of Contents